 There’s a density to the texture of the life of the city.
 And yet the fairytale is fringed with darkness as Rick drowns his sorrows in booze while his career fails, and the hippies on the edge of town seem to be brewing some wicked intent.
 The performances are superb and it’s an especial pleasure to watch Pitt and DiCaprio riff off each other.
 Their film friendship is the warm, beating heart of the story as Cliff and Rick – with something like unconditional love are, as the narrator points out – are “more than a friend and less than a wife”.

 There’s an unconditional love for the movie and TV business in all its aspects.
 The backlot, the parties, the making of films: we get chunks of scenes played out, as well as trailers a la Grindhouse.
 There’s humour: this is perhaps Tarantino’s funniest film, with Pitt bringing a lot of the guffaws.
 And yes, there’s violence: dark, extreme and frequently (“I shouldn’t be laughing at this”) funny.
 Once Upon a Time in Hollywood is bold, beautiful and brutal.
-It’s Tarantino’s best film since Kill Bill, perhaps even since Pulp Fiction, and we all know what happened when that came to Cannes.
+It’s Tarantino’s best film since Kill Bill, perhaps even since Pulp Fiction.

 John Bleasdale | @drjonty